AdamWhitcroft/adamwhitcroft.github.io/index.md

 {% include section-header.html title="Software" %}

-I make SwiftUI apps as well.
-I've released three, and have a couple more in the works.
+I build iOS apps as well.
+I've released three, and have a couple more in the works in various stages of done.

 {% include apps.html %}